-With IO64 PL/SQL to Java Conversion Toolkit, you can convert from PL/SQL to Java with a fully automated process and run on an open source pure Java framework.
-You can rewrite or refactor provided framework according to your needs.
-Since converted code preserves the logic, it can be used as a baseline for other migration options.
+With IO64 PL/SQL to Java Conversion Toolkit, you can convert from PL/SQL to Java with a fully automated process and run on an open source pure Java runtime library.
+You can rewrite or refactor provided library according to your needs.
+Since converted code preserves the logic, it can be used as a baseline for other migration paths.

 Follow us on Twitter for upcoming news..